Home - Sponsors - Search - Cartoon of the day

 Signs and tests

 Symptoms of MS may mimic many other neurologic disorders.
-A history of at least two attacks separated by a period of reduced or no symptoms may indicate the pattern of attack/remission seen in MS. If there are observable decreases in any functions of the central nervous system (such as abnormal reflexes), the diagnosis of MS may be suspected.
+A history of at least two attacks separate by a period of reduced or no symptoms may indicate the pattern of attack/remission seen in MS. If there are observable decreases in any functions of the central nervous system (such as abnormal reflexes), the diagnosis of MS may be suspected.

-Examination by the health care provider may show focal neurologic deficits (localized decreases in function).
-This may include decreased or abnormal sensation, decreased ability to move a part of the body, speech or vision changes, or other loss of neurologic functions.
+Examination by the health care provider may show focal neurologic deficits (localized decreases in function) This may include decreased or abnormal sensation, decreased ability to move a part of the body, speech or vision changes, or other loss of neurologic functions.
 The type of neurologic deficit may indicate, to some extent, the location of the damage to the nerves.

 Eye examination may show abnormal pupil responses, changes in the visual fields or eye movements, nystagmus (rapid eye movements) triggered by movement of the eye, decreased visual acuity, or abnormal findings on a fundoscopy (an examination of the internal structures of the eye).